PeterHackz/brawl.py/README.md

 - run main.py
 # notes
 - This is just a template to introduce you into brawlstats library
-- change emojis ids in tools/config.json
+- change emotes ids in tools/config.json
 # LINKS
 [Join my discord server](https://discord.gg/b2ejYcJjqA)
 # STAR